 If Panasonic becomes aware of any serious violation of laws or corporate regulations, we will cease the violation immediately and, after sufficiently investigating facts and causes, consider countermeasures.
 We report on such matters to the Board of Directors as necessary and consider countermeasures of the violation swiftly and across the entire Group.

-Moreover, the entire Panasonic Group, in cooperation with an outside law firm, conducts thorough self-assessments targeting inappropriate actions related to quality compliance, aiming to clean up all quality compliance-related issues and eradicate quality fraud.
+Moreover, the entire Panasonic Group has conducted thorough self-assessments targeting inappropriate actions related to quality compliance from January 2024 to August 2025, aiming to resolve all quality compliance-related issues and eradicate quality irregularities.

 Initiatives to Address Significant Compliance Risks